When is WandaVision TV series released on Disney+?

-There’s nonetheless just a few months to go till Disney launches within the UK on 31st March, however there’s already some excellent news in retailer for future subscribers.

-One of many new platform’s most anticipated unique reveals, Marvel collection WandaVision, will now be debuting on the service later this 12 months, having beforehand been earmarked for a Spring 2021 launch.
+One of many new platform’s most anticipated unique exhibits, Marvel collection WandaVision, will now be debuting on the service later this yr, having beforehand been earmarked for a Spring 2021 launch.

-The information was first revealed in a video which provided a glimpse at the entire main Disney releases set to launch in 2020, with first-looks on the Lizzie McGuire reboot and The Mandalorian season two amongst the opposite highlights.
+The information was first revealed in a video which supplied a glimpse at all the main Disney releases set to launch in 2020, with first-looks on the Lizzie McGuire reboot and The Mandalorian season two amongst the opposite highlights.

 This was adopted up by a tweet from the official Disney account, which confirmed the information that the collection would come later in 2020.